camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 camunda Cockpit Statistics Plugin
 =================================

-camunda BPM community extension, which provides a statistics plugin for camunda Cockpit.
+This plugin is a camunda BPM community extension, which provides a statistics plugin for the camunda BPM Cockpit.
-This plugin provides a set of charts helping you to understand what is and what was going on with your engine.
+It provides a set of charts helping you to understand what is and what was going on with your engine.
-The current master release was successfully tested on Camunda 7.3.0 Final with IBM DB2, MySQL and H2.
+The current master release was successfully tested on Camunda 7.3.0 Final with IBM DB2 9.7, MySQL 5.6 and H2.

 ![Screenshot: Process Instances](screenshot_process_instances.png)